Jug Bay Natural Area

 Naturalist-led education programs are available on a seasonal basis.
 River ecology tours aboard a pontoon boat feature the river's wetlands, wildlife, and history.
 Boardwalks provide easy access to Black Walnut Creek Nature Study Area to explore the bio-diverse communities of the river.
 In addition, programs and events for a variety of ages are available.

 A reservation is required for most activities.
+Call to verify if your activity requires a reservation.

 Located in Croom, Maryland, southeast of Upper Marlboro.
 No public transportation is available.